malteschoen/pttModelStudies/README.md

 The picture above shows that with higher value of the affinity parameter zeta, die swell turns really really weird.

+## Appendix 1: The interaction between $/epsilon$ and $/lambda$

-## ToDos
+## Appendix 2: ToDos

-It would be quite desirable to be able to know
+* It would be quite desirable to be able to know
     * the correlation between the Trouton ratio in the deformation-thining and the epsilon parameter
     * whether or not epsilons created between the linear and the exponential models translate into each other

-## Constitutive equation of the exponential PTT model
+* Constitutive equation of the exponential PTT model

-## More involved derivation of [2]

 ## References